dbt-labs/docs.getdbt.com/to-do.md

 puts it straight on your clipboard without having the code show up on the site?
 - [ ] Update the footer
 - [ ] ~ Video toggles
+- [ ] Update the home page of the docs

 # Video editing
 - [ ] Cut the "Create a project (dbt Cloud)" video into separate components